Skip to Content

 All of our audiologists at Hearing Aid UK are qualified & registered with the HCPC.
 Hearing Aid Dispensers are regulated by the HCPC and set up to protect the public.
 Their job is to keep a register of health and care professionals who meet their standards for their training, professional skills, behaviour and health.

-We are also a member of the British Society of Hearing Aid Audiologists (BSHAA) who is the professional body that represents and promotes the interests of the independent hearing aid profession across the UK.
-The Irish equivalent of this is ISHAA and our founder, Paul Harrison, also sits on the BSHAA council.
+We are also a member of the British Society of Hearing Aid Audiologists (BSHAA) which is the professional body that represents and promotes the interests of the independent hearing aid profession across the UK.
+The Irish equivalent of this is ISHAA.

 Audiologist training